thriveweb/editsuitenew/content/pages/work.md

   video: ''
 sectionTestimonials:
   subtitle: Testimonials
-  title: Don't take our word for it
+  title: don't take our word for it
 meta:
   description: >-
     The Edit Suite specialises in the creation of film, motion graphics,